khirodsahoo93/Ocean-data-analysis/README.md

 ## DATA SOURCES

 AIS data is used to collect ships metadata including information like geo-location, speed and vessel type, and label the hydrophones' recordings through our proposed method. .
 Hydrophone's recordings are collected from hydrophones of Ocean Observatories Initiative which is an ocean observing network providing data from more than 800 instruments[3].
 There are total 11 hydrophones in the OOI sensor network and for our purpose, we used 3 hydrophones- [Axial Base](https://interactiveoceans.washington.edu/research-sites/axial-base/), [Eastern Caldera](https://interactiveoceans.washington.edu/research-sites/axial-caldera/eastern/) and [Central Caldera](https://interactiveoceans.washington.edu/research-sites/axial-caldera/central/).
 More information on the hydrophones can be found in the links attached.
-Since the hydrophones are placed in real environment, it's natural to expect background noises from marine mammals , tides and rain among other weather conditions.
-The hydrophones' positions are fixed and hence, proposed method was used to extract hydrophones' recordings when an isolated ship is around.
+Since the hydrophones are placed in real environment, it's natural to expect background noises from marine mammals , tides and rain among other natural phenomena.
+The hydrophones' positions are fixed and hence, proposed method was used to extract hydrophones' recordings when an isolated ship is around the fixed hydrophones.

+## LITERATURE SURVEY
+The two popular publicly available ships' underwater acoustic data that were compared before devising logic to extract ships noise are the DeepShip[] and ShipsEar[] .
+The proposed ShipsCry dataset overcome the limitations of the two discussed publicly available datasets and supplement it.
+In ShipsEar[4], Davis et. al used 3 hydrophones with different gains and depths were deplyed whenever possible and the recording with highest sound level was captured for the database.
+The targeted vessels were visually identified during recording.
+The authors also removed recordings with excessive noises or the ones with ambiguous information on vessels.
+While the approach ensures quality of the recordings, the approach is an expensive one.

 ## PROPOSED METHOD

 ## RESULTS